dynatrace-partners/TechLab-Environment-Automation/README.md

 This is a Post request that leverages the config v1 API endpoint autoTags.
 This is different than the previous endpoints as this is now a config endpoint where we have previously used an entity endpoint.
 Config endpoints apply specifically to the specified environment.

 By making a request to this API endpoint we will create new auto tagging rules on our environment.
+In our example we will create 2 auto tagging rules.
+One will be called environment and the value will be the host group.
+This means in the future if we add another host group such as Dev it will be automatically be tagged with the correct value.
+The second rule will leverage the meta data we supplied when creating the hosts.
+We will create a tag called Cost Center and the value will be taken from the meta data parameter Cost_Center.
+The will allow us to pass the cost center to process groups and services that run on the host.
+This could be used later for cross charging.

 **Headers**